AutoResearch/sweetbean/docs/index.md

 ## Why SweetBean?

-In recent years, crowd-sourced online experiments have gained immense popularity across behavioral sciences like cognitive psychology, social psychology, and behavioral economics.
+In recent years, crowdsourced online experiments have gained immense popularity across behavioral sciences like cognitive psychology, social psychology, and behavioral economics.
 These experiments offer several advantages, such as:

 - Faster data collection: gather large datasets in a fraction of the time required for in-person studies at the lab.